mlaily/NegativeScreen/README.txt

 Unlike the Windows Magnifier, which is also capable of such color inversion, NegativeScreen was specifically designed to be easy and convenient to use.

-It comes without any graphic interface (except a system tray icon in the last version), but don't worry, this only makes it easier to use!
+It comes with a minimal graphic interface in the form of a system tray icon with a context menu, but don't worry, this only makes it easier to use!

 ## Features